 - To rinse the glutinous rice, put the rice in a large bowl and add some water.
 Stir with your hands and quickly drain the water.

 - Then gently stir the rice with your fingertips.
-Glutinous rice is easily broken, so you don’t need to use your strength.
-Just stir a few times.
+Glutinous rice breaks easily, so you should not apply any extra pressure.
+Just lightly stir a few times.

 - Add water to the bowl, and carefully rinse 4-5 times.
-Drain the rice into a fine-mesh sieve/colander.
+Drain the rice in a fine-mesh sieve/colander.

-- Shake the sieve/colander to remove excess water.
-Then transfer the rice into the inner pot of rice cooker.
+- Shake the sieve/colander to remove the excess water.
+Then transfer the rice into the inner pot of the rice cooker.

-- Make the rice flat and add 400 ml of water.
-The water should be at a 3-cup line for SWEET RICE.
-Evenly distribute the rice with chopsticks or fingers.
+- Even the level of the rice in the pot and add 400 ml of water.
+The water should be at the 3-cup line for Sweet Rice.
+Evenly distribute the rice with chopsticks or your fingers.

 - Close the lid of the rice cooker.
-Select “REGULAR” on the menu and start cooking.
-REGULAR cooking is usually 5-10 minutes longer than “SWEET” setting.
-As soon as the rice is cooked, we can take it out immediately.
+Select Regular on the menu and start cooking.
+Regular mode cooking is usually 5-10 minutes longer than the Sweet Rice setting.
+When the rice is finished cooking, we can take it out immediately.

-- When the rice is almost done, prepare about 4-5 cups boiling water.
-Once the hot water is ready, pour 1/3 boiled water into your stand mixer bowl to keep warm, 1/3 into a mixing bowl that can soak a dough hook and a flat beater, and the rest into a 2-cup measuring cup that can soak a silicone spatula.
-Make sure the water is enough to cover the tools.
+- When the rice is almost done, prepare about 4-5 cups of boiling water.
+Once the hot water is ready, pour one-third of the boiled water into your stand mixer bowl to warm it up, one-third into a mixing bowl to warm a dough hook and a flat beater, and the rest into a 2-cup measuring cup to keep a silicone spatula wet.
+Make sure there is enough hot water to submerge all the tools.

 - Discard the hot water in the stand mixer.
 Transfer all the cooked glutinous rice into the stand mixer.

 - Set the dough hook attachment in your stand mixer.
-Start kneading the glutinous rice with Number 2 Speed.
-Set timer for 3 minutes (#1).
+Start kneading the glutinous rice on Speed 2.
+Set timer for 3 minutes (first round).

 - The dough hook will start pulling in the rice.

-- [Optional] While kneading, you can use your wet silicone spatula to detach the glutinous rice from the wall of the stand mixer.
+- (Optional) While kneading, you can use your wet silicone spatula to detach the glutinous rice from the wall of the stand mixer bowl.

-- 3-minute timer beeps [03:00].
-Remove the bowl from the stand mixer, keeping the dough hook attached.
+- When the 3-minute timer beeps [03:00], remove the bowl from the stand mixer, keeping the dough hook attached.
 Using the wet silicone spatula, flip the glutinous rice.
-Dip the spatula in water a few times so it doesn’t get sticky.
+Dip the spatula in the water a few times so it doesn’t stick to the rice.

-- Put the bowl back to the stand mixer and start kneading again with Number 2 Speed.
-Reset timer for 3 minutes (#2).
+- Put the bowl back onto the stand mixer and start kneading again on Speed 2.
+Reset the timer for 3 minutes (second round).

-- 3-minute timer beeps [06:00].
-Remove the bowl from the stand mixer, and flip the glutinous rice again, using the wet silicone spatula.
-Now the rice grains are less visible and start to look like mochi.
+- When the 3-minute timer beeps [06:00], remove the bowl from the stand mixer and flip the glutinous rice again, using the wet silicone spatula.
+Now the rice grains are less visible and are starting to look like mochi.

-- Put the bowl back to the stand mixer and start kneading again with Number 2 Speed.
-Reset timer for 3 minutes (#3).
+- Put the bowl back onto the stand mixer and start kneading again on Speed 2.
+Reset the timer for 3 minutes (third round).

-- 3-minute timer beeps [09:00].
-Remove the bowl from the stand mixer, and flip the glutinous rice again, using the wet silicone spatula.
+- When the 3-minute timer beeps [09:00], remove the bowl from the stand mixer and flip the glutinous rice again, using the wet silicone spatula.
 Now it’s getting stickier and elastic.

-- Put the bowl back to the stand mixer and start kneading again with Number 2 Speed.
-Reset timer for 3 minutes (#4).
+- Put the bowl back onto the stand mixer and start kneading again on Speed 2.
+Reset the timer for 3 minutes (fourth round).

-- 3-minute timer beeps [12:00].
-Remove the bowl from the stand mixer, and flip the glutinous rice again, using the wet silicone spatula.
-Now the kneading is completed.
+- When the 3-minute timer beeps [12:00], remove the bowl from the stand mixer and flip the glutinous rice again, using the wet silicone spatula.
+Now the kneading is complete.